Opserver Configuration

 We recommend using a service account with the necessary permissions for monitoring, this eliminates any passwords in your configuration files and makes management easier, that’s the practice in place at Stack Exchange.

 Even if you have correctly configured your monitors, you still may not see any data if you do not have access via the security provider.
-You can browse to /about to review which monitors have been enabled.
+You can browse to /about

 Security Configuration

-The Security section of the config determines the security of Opserver itself, built-in providers:
+section of the config determines the security of Opserver itself, built-in providers:

-• Active Directory ("ActiveDirectory")
+- Active Directory (

-• “Everyone’s an admin” ("EveryonesAnAdmin")
+) - “Everyone’s an admin” (

 Here’s a full example for Active Directory: